Sebastian1981/Time_Series_Sales_Prediction/README.md

   </td></tr>
 </table>

-Applying facebook-prophet model also gives insight into the trend, the effects of hollidays, the day of the week and the month, as depicted below.
-Please note that these components affect the sales significantly.

 ## Model Interpretability
 As described above, the neural-prophet model is highly interpretable due to its component-wise additive nature.
 The figure below show the different model components and their contribution to the predicted sales.
-As typicall for time series data, the model detects trends and seasonality components.
+The model can seperate the trend and weekly and yearly seasonality components well.
 In addition, it shows that the past sales (i.e. lagged sales) also have a strong predictive power for future sales.
-Last but not least, the promo-component reveals that promotion can potentially increase sales by more than 1750 sales-units.
+Last but not least, the promo-component impressively reveals that promotion can potentially increase sales by more than 1750 sales-units.

 <table>
   <tr><td>